JimInCA/nordic-esb-bootloader/README.md

 ```
 make flash
 ```
 This should install the firmware on the dongle.
 At least, I hope this will work.
-I may have forgotten that the JLINK software needs to be installed, but I did this so long ago, that I can' remember.
+I may have forgotten that the JLINK software needs to be installed, but I did this so long ago, that I can't remember.
+If so, you can go to https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF5-Command-Line-Tools and install the proper tools.